Danganronpa: Trigger Happy Havoc | Male Students (Makoto Naegi | Byakuya Togami | Female Students (Kyoko Kirigiri | Toko Fukawa | Junko Enoshima)

 - Shuichi Saihara is introduced as a deuteragonist who would help Kaede during the killing game, but he becomes the true protagonist of the game after Kaede is executed in Chapter 1.

 - Ship Tease: Invoked.
-Shirogane claims that Harukawa's love for Momota was part of her character setting all along to help boost the show's ratings.
+Tsumugi claims that Maki's love for Kaito was part of her character setting all along to help boost the show's ratings.

 - Teen Genius: Basically everyone, in one way or another.
 They are Ultimates for a reason.
 Though this gets subverted when in actuality, none of them originally had talents before becoming characters for the show.
 Only Rantaro's talent of Survivor actually applies to him, but it's similar to the Ultimate Lucky Student seat from the previous games where it's technically just a mark of circumstance (Rantaro already survived at least one killing game) as opposed to an indicator of talent.

 - Token Evil Teammate: Both genders have one genuinely evil student and one who can come across as such.
 For the guys Korekiyo Shinguji is the genuine threat while Kokichi Oma invokes the trope at every opportunity but isn't as malicious as he tries to present himself.
 The girls have Tsumugi Shirogane, the game's mastermind who breaks even her own rules, and Angie Yonaga who is just genuinely trying to help the others.

 - Vague Age: As per usual for Danganronpa, it's hard to tell how old any of these high schoolers are meant to be, but its assumed they are between 16 and 18.
 The sole exception is Ryoma, as international law requires you to be at least 18 when you commit a capital crime in order to get the death sentence.

 The self-proclaimed headmaster of Gifted Inmates Academy.
 He's very eager to see society's biggest hopefuls start killing each other, so he heaps psychological torture on the students at every turn.